SpaceG/spaceg.github.io/_posts/2015-02-27-worktime-tracking-harvest-app.markdown

 ---
 <h2 class="section-heading">Tracking your Worktime </h2>

 I have found a good app to track the worktime.
 Check out [harvestapp.com](https://harvestapp.com/).
-Till now i use a small script from my Desktop App. but i think i get a Mess.
+Till now i use a small script from my Desktop App.
+I need a clean Timecounter and Harvestapp is perfect for.
 Now i decide to sign up on [spaceggithubio.harvestapp.com](https://spaceggithubio.harvestapp.com/account/login?return_to=%2Ftime).

 <!--